dbalabka/aerys-benchmark/README.md

 This benchmark report is inspired by: https://github.com/squeaky-pl/japronto

-## TL;DR
+### TL;DR

 Overall Aerys server performance is good.
-It is close to NodeJS performance, but still slower by ~23%.
-Aerys latency distribution has much higher standard deviation in comparision with NodeJS.
+It is close to NodeJS performance, but still slower.
+Aerys latency distribution not much higher standard deviation in comparision with NodeJS.
-There no big difference between reactors.
+This benchmark did not show big difference between reactors.
 For some reason native PHP reactor has almost same performance as reactors based on ev, libevent or php-uv extensions.
 It is hard to compare ReactPHP with other servers implementations, because it doesn't support keeping connections alive.
-But comparing Aerys and ReactPHP non-keep-alive versions we can see that ReactPHP performing better.
+Comparing old version of Aerys and latest version of ReactPHP with non-keep-alive we can see that Aerys performing better.

+*Latest update: 19.01.2017*

 ## Testing environment

+### Hardware

 TODO: use AWS